 If you are diagnosed with breast cancer, your physician will likely recommend a combination of treatments depending on the type of cancer, the stage of the cancer and your overall health.
 Common ways of treating breast cancer include surgery, radiation therapy, chemotherapy, hormone therapy and immunotherapy.

-To schedule your mammogram at St. John’s Hospital call (217) 757-6565.
+To schedule your mammogram at St. John’s Hospital, call (217) 757-6565.
 (A physician’s order is required.)
-You can also learn more about the women’s health services offered at St. John’s go to st-johns.org/WomensHealth.
+To learn more about the women’s health services at St. John’s, go to st-johns.org/WomensHealth.

 To learn more about breast cancer prevention, visit https://www.cancer.org/breastcancer.